-Tucked in the Quartier Latin between the Panthéon and the Jardin des Plantes, this Roman-era amphitheater is rarely on a tourist’s radar, but it certainly deserves a visit on a nice day, especially if you love history.
+Tucked in the Latin Quarter between the Panthéon and the Jardin des Plantes, this Roman-era amphitheater rarely registers on tourists’ radar but certainly deserves a visit on a nice day, especially if you love history.

 Built in the first century AD, when Paris was actually named ‘Lutetia’ (‘Lutèce’ in French), the Arènes de Lutèce once held gladiator combats, entertaining crowds of up to 15,000 people.
 The amphitheater was partially destroyed during the 3rd century but was rebuilt during the 6th century when it was once again used for putting on shows, this time of a much less violent variety.